 We have published Integrated Report 2022 to help a wide range of stakeholders better understand our initiatives aimed at the long-term, sustained enhancement of corporate value.
 The report has been compiled with an emphasis on factors that are particularly important for corporate value creation, including management strategies and environmental, social, and governance initiatives.
-Also, we have referred to the Integrated Reporting Framework of the International Financial Reporting Standards (IFRS) Foundation and the Ministry of Economy, Trade and Industry's Guidance for Collaborative Value Creation.
+Also, we have referred to the Integrated Reporting Framework of the International Financial Reporting Standards (IFRS) Foundation and the Ministry of Economy, Trade and Industry's Guidance for Collaborative Value Creation this passion has become part of our corporate DNA.
+We continue to welcome and overcome challenges and thereby support society's infrastructure.